juanmv94/DINPUT-key-switcher/README.md

 ## How does it works?
 This program injects customized assembly code into a special DINPUT.DLL/DINPUT8.DLL file.

-Copying this file into the EXE directory makes the executable use this DLL instead of the default C:\Windows\...
-DLL.
+Copying this .DLL file into the EXE directory makes the executable use this DLL instead of the default C:\Windows\...
+DirectInput DLL.

-## Requirements
-This tool works with the 64bit version of DINPUT.DLL and DINPUT8.DLL and doesn't work on 32bit machines.

 ## License
 DINPUT.DLL and DINPUT8.DLL are property of Microsoft.